nikbearbrown/physics-modern-physics/chapters/06-particle-physics.md

 Public sources: CERN Open Data Portal, MIT's MasterClass, Particle Adventure (CPEPweb).

-**The Project's Closer**
+The Project's Closer

 After Demo A or B, compile the full Physics Demos Notebook.

-1. Review all 23 demo entries.
-List each demo with one sentence on what it demonstrated and one observation that surprised you.
+1. Review all demos.
+List each with one sentence on what it demonstrated and one observation that surprised you.

 2. Identify the THREE demos that produced the most counterintuitive findings — the ones where the textbook's prediction differed